CA Vehicle Code 23152(b) VC

 - When the individual drove, the individual’s blood alcohol content was 0.08 percent or more by weight.

 The existence of both of these elements is essential to convicting an individual.
 Either/or will not do when it comes to California Vehicle Code 23152(b).
 While these two elements are seemingly simple and straightforward, this is not always the case, as with many things involving the law.
 Looking first at the element of whether the individual did in fact drive a vehicle, what is actually meant by drive?
 This is not merely a rhetorical exercise.
-If the prosecutor cannot demonstrate that that the individual was in fact driving the vehicle at the time, they cannot be convicted of this offense.
+If the prosecutor cannot demonstrate that the individual was in fact driving the vehicle at the time, they cannot be convicted of this offense.

 So, how does the officer involved know if an individual was driving?
 If the officer observed the individual driving before pulling them over, then this would obviously satisfy this element.
 While this situation is quite common, there are many other situations an individual might find themselves in when approached by an officer.
 For example, if an officer comes across a seemingly intoxicated individual sleeping in their vehicle while legally parked on the side of the road, there is no easy way to determine that the individual in question was actually driving.
-Being inside the vehicle with a blood alcohol content of 0.08 or more is not enough to satisfy the first element.
+Being inside a vehicle with a blood alcohol content of 0.08 or more is not enough to satisfy the first element.
 As noted in the description of California Vehicle Code 23152(a), the use of circumstantial evidence is key in driving under the influence cases.
 The case of Mercer v.
 Dept. of Motor Vehicles states that using circumstantial evidence is entirely proper to determine whether or not some movement of the vehicle has in fact taken place.
 53 Cal.3d 753, 770 (1991).
 If the circumstantial evidence cannot adequately demonstrate that the individual was in fact driving the vehicle, then the first element is not satisfied despite the hunch of the officer.

 As for the second element, the key phrase to look at is when the individual drove.
 As noted in the Jury Instructions: